 Identifies educational opportunities required by the industry.
 The committee focus is to create educational seminars and review and coordinate with the Conference Committee and Staff to develop the conference educational sessions.

 Responsible for reacting to proposals, monitoring and advancing reforms, promulgating rules, regulations and statutes that advance the members' welfare and business conditions - all within the state and federal election guidelines.

-Responsible for identifying and screening potential board members.
-They shall present a slate of candidates to the TAAHP Board members 30 days in advance of the Annual Meeting.
-Candidates are elected by the TAAHP Membership at that meeting.
+Responsible for identifying and screening potential board members to present to the Board of Directors 30 days before the Annual Meeting.
+Candidates are elected at that meeting.
 All candidates must give their prior consent before being placed on the ballot.
-All actions of the nominating committee are outlined in the organization’s Bylaws

-The Personnel Committee is delegated the authority to determine the ongoing compensation and other financial arrangements of the Executive Director.
-They shall also oversee Employee Reviews which will be conducted by the Immediate Past President and President on an annual basis.
+Delegated the authority to determine the ongoing compensation and other financial arrangements of the Executive Director.
+They shall also oversee employee reviews which will be conducted by the Immediate Past President and President on an annual basis.

 Responsible for developing scholarship guidelines, application procedures, reviewing scholarship candidates and recommending awards which will be announced annually, but no later than at the annual Texas Housing Conference.